CartoDB/carto-vl/docs/guides/09-interactivity-events.md

 ```

 **Note:**
 [blendTo](/developers/carto-vl/reference/#expressionblendto) is an expression that allows a smooth transition between two values.
-In this case, the transition makes the original color turn to red and also increases the size of the symbols.
+In this case, the transition makes the original color turn to green and also increases the size of the symbols.

 When the `featureLeave` event is fired you can tell your callback to `reset` the color and size for each feature:
 ```js